MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bypass-custom-business-logic.md

 Following are frequently asked questions about using the `BypassCustomPluginExecution` optional parameter to bypass synchronous business logic.
 #### Does this bypass plug-ins for data operations by Microsoft plug-ins?

-No. If a synchronous plug-in or real-time workflow in a Microsoft solution performs operations on other records, the logic for those operations are not bypassed.
-Only those synchronous plugins or real-time workflows that apply to the specific operation will be bypassed.
+No. If a synchronous plug-in or real-time workflow in a Microsoft solution performs operations on other records, the logic for those operations aren't bypassed.
+Only those synchronous plugins or real-time workflows that apply to the specific operation are bypassed.

 #### Can I use this option for data operations I perform within a plug-in?

 Yes, but only when the plug-in is running in the context of a user who has the `prvByPassPlugins` privilege.
 For plug-ins, set the optional `BypassCustomPluginExecution` parameter on the class derived from [OrganizationRequest Class](xref:Microsoft.Xrm.Sdk.OrganizationRequest).
-You cannot use the <xref:Microsoft.Xrm.Tooling.Connector.CrmServiceClient> or <xref:Microsoft.PowerPlatform.Dataverse.Client.ServiceClient> classes in a plug-in.
+You can't use the <xref:Microsoft.Xrm.Tooling.Connector.CrmServiceClient> or <xref:Microsoft.PowerPlatform.Dataverse.Client.ServiceClient> classes in a plug-in.

-#### What about asychronous plug-in steps, asynchronous workflows and flows?
+#### What about asynchronous plug-in steps, asynchronous workflows and flows?

-Asynchronous logic is not bypassed.
-Asynchronous logic doesn't significantly contribute to the cost of processing the records, therefore it is not by passed by this parameter.
+Asynchronous logic isn't bypassed.
+Asynchronous logic doesn't significantly contribute to the cost of processing the records, therefore it isn't by passed by this parameter.

 ## Bypass Power Automate Flows

 When bulk data operations occur that trigger flows, Dataverse creates system jobs to execute the flows.
-When the number of system jobs is very large, it may cause performance issues for the system.
-If this occurs, you can choose to bypass triggering the flows by using the `SuppressCallbackRegistrationExpanderJob` optional parameter.
+When the number of system jobs is large, it may cause performance issues for the system.
+If performance issues occur, you can choose to bypass triggering the flows by using the `SuppressCallbackRegistrationExpanderJob` optional parameter.

 The [CallbackRegistration table](reference/entities/callbackregistration.md) manages flow triggers, and there's an internal operation called *expander* that starts the registered flows.